ryanmitchellin/Haunted-Hospital/README.md

 2. Next, compile the project using: ```mvn compile```
 3. Then run the project using: ```java -cp target/classes Documents.main.Main```
 4. After opening the game page, you have choice either to start new game or quit the game.
 You can select them by pressing enter.
-5. As soon as you start the game, you can navigate the main character using the arrow keyboard.
+5. As soon as you start the game, you can navigate the main character using the arrow key.
 6. Have fun!